squaresapp/Webfeeds-Specification/readme.md

-# HTML Feeds Specification
+# Webfeeds Specification

-This repository contains the future specification for HTML feeds.
+This repository contains the future specification for Webfeeds.